Sex Pistols: The Great Rock 'n' Roll Swindle and Vicious' death

-Cook, Jones and Vicious did not play live together again after Rotten's departure.
-Over the next several months, McLaren arranged for recordings in Brazil (with Jones and Cook), Paris (with Vicious) and London; they and others stepped in as lead vocalists on tracks.
+After leaving the Pistols, Rotten reverted to his birth name of Lydon and formed the influential post-punk band Public Image Ltd. Cook, Jones and Vicious did not play live together again after his departure, but over the next several months, McLaren arranged for recordings in Brazil (with Jones and Cook), Paris (with Vicious) and London; they and others stepped in as lead vocalists on tracks.
 On 30 June, a single was released: on one side, notorious criminal Ronnie Biggs sang "No One Is Innocent" accompanied by Jones and Cook; on the other, Vicious sang the classic "My Way", over both a Jones–Cook backing track and a string orchestra.
 (Note: Gimarc refers to sources claiming that the "My Way" recording involved no contact between Vicious and the Jones-Cook duo; Temple, however, says that Jones was flown over to Paris to join Vicious in the studio, and seems to indicate that he recorded his guitar part there (1:33:09–1:33:16).)
 The single charted at number seven.